-'''

-chainer.functions.rollaxis(x, axis, start=0)

-'''

-Roll the axis backwards to the given position.
+''' chainer.functions.rollaxis (x, axis, start=0) Roll the axis backwards to the given position. '''

+the axis backwards to the given pos

 - x (Variable) Input variable.

 - axis (int) The axis to roll backwards.

 - start (int) The place to which the axis is moved.